blackflux/apollo-server-tools/README.md

 ## Deprecation Syntax

 Deprecation functionality is very limited in graphql.
-This tool allows a workaround syntax by overloading the comments.
-Anything in the graphql schema can now be deprecated.
+This tool allows overloading of comments, which means that everything in the schema can be deprecated.

-The comment is expected to be in the form of `[deprecated] YYYY-MM-DD description`, where the date indicates the date of deprecation.
+The deprecation comment is expected to be in the form `[deprecated] YYYY-MM-DD description`, where the date indicates the date of deprecation.